Last Updated on May 10, 2022 by Left Lane

 My true desire is to eventually get my foot into the door of a career, where I can earn a living & travel as I do.
-A on the go worker, who’s office is wherever they can find some free WiFi on the go, but enough about my plans.
+A on the go worker, who’s office is wherever they can hustle some free WiFi, but enough about my plans.
 Let’s get down to travel talk!
 After all your here to read about Italy right?
 Naples, Italy overlooking the Gulf of Naples

 THE GAME PLAN

-Since I live in the Central Standard Time Zone, I checked many places to try & get the most out of a vacation & still make it back to work at 11p.m.
+Since I live in the Central Standard Time Zone, I checked many places.
+Trying to get the most out of a vacation & still make it back to work by 11p.m.
 Did I pull it off?
 Long story short, yes.
 Here’s how I done it.

 During my trip planning in August I had to plan for a time Zone that was ahead of my own.
 Naples Italy is 7 hours ahead of my own time zone, so by going there I lost time going, but gained time returning.

-Which helped me get back to work on time without being late, or having to call in, & still spend as much time in Italy as possible.
+Which helped me get back to work on time without being late, or having to call in.
+Allowing me to spend as much time in Italy as possible.
 I planned for a 6 night, 7 day vacation & meticulously preplanned an extensive list of things I wanted to see & do in Italy with very little time.

 It turned out to be quite an adventure.
-I had to work until the morning of my departure & got off at 7a.m, before leaving for Atlanta GA, at 11a.m. for what should have been an easy three & a half hour drive, of mostly Interstate the whole way.
+I had to work up until the morning of my departure.
+I got off at 7a.m, before leaving for Atlanta GA, at 11a.m. for what should have been an easy three & a half hour drive, of mostly Interstate the whole way.

-First my arrival flight would depart from Atlanta, GA (ATL) & after an 8hr flight across the Atlantic have a layover in Paris France (CDG).
+First my arrival flight would depart from Atlanta, GA (ATL) & after an 8hr flight across the Atlantic.
+I’d have a layover in Paris France (CDG).
 For about 1 hour & 45 minutes, or at least that was the plan, but that’s not how it worked out.

-As I departed on September 26th, I hit traffic getting from Alabama into Atlanta via I-20 East due to road work, & inclement weather (Very Heavy Rain).
+As I departed on September 26th, I hit traffic getting from Alabama into Atlanta.
+Via the I-20 East due to road work, & inclement weather (Very Heavy Rain).

 A SERIES OF UNFORTUNATE EVENTS

-Once I made it to the airport my troubles were not over yet, because I couldn’t find the International Terminal due to the storm & being unable to read the signs through the rain, & once I did.
+Once I made it to the airport my troubles were not over yet.
+Because I couldn’t find the International Terminal due to the raging storm.
+Thus being unable to read the signs through the rain.

 I couldn’t find the International Terminal Parking.
 Wasted 30 minutes driving loops around the airport.
-When I finally found parking, it was so far from the airport, that they had an International Terminal Shuttle bus pick us up from the parking lot & drop us off at the Terminal.
+Once I finally found parking, it was so far from the airport, that they had an International Terminal Shuttle bus pick us up from the parking lot.
+Which dropped us off at the Terminal.

 My partner & I raced into the terminal.
 Looking like every late traveler you’ve ever seen in a movie.
 The classic, I’m late!
 Wait for me!
 Traveler

-As we ran into the all to familiar bewilderment of a bustling international terminal.
-With its expansive, sprawling, network of check-in area guide ropes, & entrance gate officials checking to see if you paid the extra $50 to walk through the straight to the counter ropes to the left.
+As we ran into the all to familiar bewilderment of a bustling international airport.
+With its expansive, sprawling, network of check-in area guide ropes.
+Plus entrance gate officials checking to see if you paid the extra $50 to walk through the straight to the counter ropes to the left lane.

-Instead of the normal carousel of twisted guide ropes creating a labyrinth of obstacles to navigate with your luggage to the right.
-The many different airline logos, & curved hallways that stretch so far into the expanse.
+Instead of the normal carousel of twisted guide ropes creating a labyrinth of obstacles to navigate with your luggage to the right lane.
+All the many different airline logos, & curved hallways that stretch so far into the expanse.

-It’s practically impossible to see what’s at the other end without strolling through its full length, squeezing through crowds of travelers all trying to find their correct counter to catch their flight.
+It’s practically impossible to see what’s at the other end without strolling through its full length.
+Squeezing through crowds of travelers all trying to find the correct counter to catch their flight.

 TO LATE FOR THE DATE: DAY 1

-We finally found the correct check-in area for Air France, & ran through the zig zagging maze of guide ropes to get to the counter & were greeted by a French gentleman speaking English with a strong French accent.
+We finally found the correct check-in area for Air France, & ran through the zig zagging maze of guide ropes.
+Just to get to the counter, we were greeted by a French gentleman speaking English with a strong French accent.

-He jumps on the phone with his superior, & they have a low hushed conversation, with many glances at his watch, & he looks to me & explains that he’s trying to do all he could but we weren’t going to make this flight, he was sorry.
+He jumped on the phone with his superior, & they had a low hushed conversation, with many glances at his watch.
+He looked at me to explain that he was trying to do all that he could, but we weren’t going to make this flight, and he was sorry.

 I quickly accepted that fact & hurriedly got him working on the next step in the process, as he offered no alternatives.
 This wasn’t my first missed flight in my history of travel, & unfortunately (although I would like it to be) will probably not be my last missed flight.
 I think he was just ready to be done with us, & hoping we just left.

-I then asked what any traveler should ask, if ever a flight is missed & there caught in such an unfortunate situation: When is the next flight leaving for my destination, & can you get me on it?
+I then asked what any traveler should ask, if a flight is missed & their caught in such an unfortunate situation.
+When is the next flight leaving for my destination, & can you get me on it?
 He looked back at his watch & got back on the phone as he typed away at his computer.

-He located another flight, but he was trying to discuss with his superior rather he would have to charge us an additional fee, or if he could get us on it for free.
+He located another flight, and was trying to discuss with his superior rather he would have to charge us an additional fee.
+To determine if he could get us on it for free.

-He then located another flight departing in 3 hours, but once again his hands were tied because we didn’t purchase our tickets directly through the airline.
+The other flight he located was departing in 3 hours, but once again his hands were tied because we didn’t purchase our tickets directly through the airline.
 I used a secondary ticket issuer, to purchase our trip as a package (Expedia) with the room & rental car included.

 So Tired, & Yet So happy to be on the Plane Finally